raelldottin/raelldottin/README.md

 If hate is a measure of success; I think they should recalibrate and give me less hate.
-Or increase the throughput of my success.
+Or increase the throughput of my success; because, the road to my destruction is your self destruction.
 ---

 Roadmap: